 One downside of living in Squaw Lake is that it can take a long time to commute to work.
 In Squaw Lake, the average commute to work is 35.36 minutes, which is quite a bit higher than the national average.

-Squaw Lake is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Squaw Lake does not have a public transit system used by locals to get to and from work.

-Squaw Lake ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.88% of people over 25 have a college degree.
+In terms of college education, Squaw Lake ranks among the least educated cities in the nation, as only 5.88% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Squaw Lake in 2022 was $17,548, which is low income relative to Minnesota and the nation.
 This equates to an annual income of $70,192 for a family of four.